 Our dependence on information grows every day.

 To meet this need, informaticians around the world are making advances that enable us to better use information to improve human health.
-The Duke Center for Health Informatics’ innovative curriculum focuses on the future of health informatics and provides practical knowledge that investigators, research teams, informaticians, and
+The Duke Center for Health Informatics’ innovative curriculum focuses on the future of health informatics and provides practical knowledge that investigators, research teams, informaticians, and administrators can use.

-The Duke Health Informatics Short Course, led by Dr. W. Ed Hammond, is designed to provide an intense and comprehensive overview of the field of health informatics to health care organizations that have a need for their employees to develop a greater understanding of health
+The Duke Health Informatics Short Course, led by Dr. W. Ed Hammond, is designed to provide an intense and comprehensive overview of the field of health informatics to health care organizations that have a need for their employees to develop a greater understanding of health informatics.

 Who Should Attend?

 - People from all backgrounds who want to learn more about the field of Health Informatics.

 - Individuals in health care, technology, or research, and have general knowledge of informatics but would like to deepen their expertise.